-Croydon Windrush Garden is a tribute garden inspired by CACFO’s Chairman, Cllr.
+Croydon Windrush Garden is a tribute garden inspired by CACFO’s Chair, Cllr.
 Callton Young OBE, in celebration of local Windrush Pioneers, Heroes and Contributors to British society.

-The Windrush Garden was opened on 22 June 2019 by Olympian, Donna Fraser, being the embodiment its central message to local youngsters that they should ‘Dare to Dream’.
+The Windrush Garden was opened on 22 June 2019 by Olympian, Donna Fraser OBE OLY, being the living embodiment its central message to local youngsters to ‘Dare to Dream’.

 We were delighted, therefore, when she agreed to open Croydon Windrush Garden as it is located in the area where she, as a child, dared to dream of athletic success on the international stage.